xintong0087/thesis/responses/response_to_supervisor.md

 - **Added in Chapter 2, Page 48(47):** Added a paragraph to explain maturity date of the options in the numerical experiments in Chapter 2.
 - **Added in Chapter 2, Page 48(47):** Computing platform details for the numerical experiments in Chapter 2.
 - **Added in Chapter 2, Page 59(58):** Added a paragraph to explain the Heston model parameters.
-- The numerical experiments in Chapter 3 and Chapter 4 have sufficient details.
+- The numerical experiments in Chapter 3 and Chapter 4 now have sufficient details.

 ### 2. Appendix Addition
 - **New Addition (After Page xiv):** Added an appendix for all acronyms.
-- I am still searching for a good practice to separate the acronyms into multiple tables according to the content.
+- After careful consideration, only one acronym table is added.
+The reason is that the number of acronyms used in this thesis is relatively small, making a single consolidated table more appropriate and efficient.

 ### 3. Clarification of Expected Values
 - **Chapter 3, Pages 75-77(72):**